anoma/taiga/book/src/users.md

 ### User address

 Each user has an address that allows others to send assets to the user.
-Address is derived from user's `sendVP`, `recvVP`, and `nk`.
+Address is derived from user's `SendVP`, `RecvVP`, and `nk`.

 ### Example